oliversalzburg/node-scripts-docs/docs/index.md

 Whenever you've added scripts, removed scripts, updated documentation fragments, just run `yarn nsd` again to update the documentation.

+!!! note

+    By default, this tool will only operate on scripts that have a `:` in their name.
+By `yarn` definition, these are _globally available_ script throughout the monorepo.
+This tool is primarily designed for that scenario.

+    However, you can pass `--include-locals` to also include other scripts in the build.
+If you are working in a monorepo, where multiple workspaces define the same script, this will result in problems.

 ## Sample output

 ```shell